tnc-ca-geo/animl-ml/models/hwi-adsv1/README.md

 ### Why does the AddaxAI example try two different backbone files?

 The example code tries `always_crop_...pt` first, then falls back to `full_image_...pt`.
 These are SpeciesNet's two classifier variants (v4.0.2a and v4.0.2b).
 Since the HuggingFace repo for HWI-ADS-v1 only includes the `always_crop` backbone, we don't need the fallback logic.
-This is also why we simplified the `FXClassifier` class — the generic version handled multiple backbone output shapes and layouts, but we hardcoded for EfficientNet V2 M since that's the only backbone shipped with this model.
+We also simplified the `FXClassifier` class — the generic version used a dummy input trick to determine the backbone output size and had ndim branching for different output shapes.
+We instead read `in_features` from the checkpoint's `head.weight` shape (2498) and use a simple `flatten(1)` since we confirmed at runtime that the backbone outputs a flat 2D tensor.

 ### Why is there a Windows path compatibility hack?